- Domenico Veneziano

 - Wohl, Hellmut.
 The Paintings of Domenico Veneziano.
 Oxford, 1980.

 - De Marchi, Andrea.
 "Domenico Veneziano, Madonna con Bambino."
 In Una scuola per Piero: Luce, colore e prospettiva nella formazione fiorentina di Piero della Francesca.
-Ed.
-L. Bellosi.
+Edited by Luciano Bellosi.
 Exh. cat.
 Galleria degli Uffizi, Florence.
 Venice, 1992: 68-72.

 - Boskovits, Miklós, and David Alan Brown, et al. Italian Paintings of the Fifteenth Century.
 The Systematic Catalogue of the National Gallery of Art.
 Washington, D.C., 2003: 240.